NateEag/how-i-code/content/to-the-novice.rst

 It is not so.

-Knowing Python's file APIs, understanding the vagaries of MySQL's configuration options, or grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
+Knowing Python's file APIs, understanding the vagaries of MySQL's configuration options, grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
 They can be applied only when using a particular tool.

 A small set of fundamental skills, however, are useful in all software projects, regardless of environment or tools.
-These are the essential skills in writing software, the ones you should spend years mastering and refining.
+These are the essential skills in writing software, the ones you should spend years mastering and refining:

 * Caring for users
 * Understanding problems deeply